AlbertHansen/TripleModularRedundancyTool_developer_guide/rewire_scripts/rewire_input_ports.md

         set driven_ports [get_driven_ports $port_A]
         set driven [join [list $driven_pins $driven_ports]]

+        puts "THESE ARE DRIVEN: $driven"
+        puts "THESE ARE THE REPLICANT PORTS: $replicant_ports"

         while {[llength $driven] > 0} {

             # retrieve replicants (in the case no replicants are found the function returns the input!)
             set driven_replicants [get_replicants [lindex $driven 0]]
             set driven_replicants [lsort -increasing $driven_replicants]

+            puts "THESE ARE THE REPLICANTS OF [lindex $driven 0]: $driven_replicants"

             # if replicants are found, connect them to correspondingly
             if {[llength $driven_replicants] > 1} {